androsrj/pshd/README.md

 ## Other

 When I originally proposed this idea for my project, I called it GSHD for Generalized Structural Hamming Distance.
 I changed it to PSHD (penalized instead of generalized) because I found a paper that defines GSHD as something slightly different.

+Some parts of this package, especially the *estimate_pshd()* function, could certainly benefit from parallelization.
+I had already finished the code by the time we learned about parallelization in class, and thus it is not yet implemented in parallel.
+However, this is definitely one of the next things I plan to work on in developing this package.